mtalirfan/ME-499-Dynamic-Braille-Generator-System/README.md

 4. Test results and documentation of the project.

-## Project Timeline

-The project timeline is as follows:

-- Week 1-2: Project planning and research

-- Week 3-4: Machine design and development

-- Week 5-6: User interface development

-- Week 7-8: Software program development

-- Week 9-10: Testing and documentation

-## Project Team

-The project team consists of the following members:

-1. John Doe - Project Manager

-2. Jane Smith - Mechanical Engineer

-3. Bob Johnson - Electrical Engineer

-4. Sarah Brown - Software Engineer

-## Project Budget

-The project budget is as follows:

-- Machine components: $500

-- User interface development: $200

-- Software program development: $300

-- Testing and documentation: $100

-Total budget: $1100

-## Conclusion

-The project aims to design and develop a machine capable of dynamically generating Braille for persons with visual disability.
-The machine will be able to generate Braille characters in real-time based on the input provided by the user.
-The project team consists of members with expertise in mechanical engineering, electrical engineering, and software engineering.
-The project budget is $1100, and the project timeline is 10 weeks.
-The project deliverables will include a fully functional machine, a user interface, a software program, and test results and documentation.
-The project will provide a valuable resource for persons with visual disability and will help improve their quality of life.

 ## References

 1. Braille Authority of North America.
 (2021).
 Braille Basics. https://www.brailleauthority.org/braille-basics/